-The DMO successfully achieved it objectives for the sale of gilts specified in the annual remit set by Treasury Ministers.
+The DMO successfully achieved its objectives for the sale of gilts specified in the annual remit set by Treasury Ministers.
 It also successfully achieved its objective to offset through its market operations, the expected net cash flow into or out of the NLF, on every business day, and in a cost-effective manner.

-Further information on the DMO's achievements against its strategic objectives can be found in the DMO's Annual Report and Accounts 2001-2002 and its Business Plans for 2000-2001 and 2001-2002, all of which can be found on its web site at www.dmo.gov.uk.
+Further information on the DMO's achievements against its strategic objectives can be found in the DMO's Annual Report and Accounts 2001-2002 and its Business Plan for 2002-2003, all of which can be found on its web site at www.dmo.gov.uk.